 Who is the main character in this story?

-Why do you think he i s the main character?

-In your own words, w rite down where the story takes place.

-Use your own words t o write down what you think the main idea of the story is.

-You are going to write a summary of the story about Pele.

-Use the mind map to plan your summary.
+Why do you think he is the main character?
+In your own words, write down where the story takes place.
+Use your own words to write down what you think the main idea of t You are going to write a summary of Use the mind map to plan your sun the sport he loved his family the club he started where Pele lived schooling reasons for his success

-Let's write In each block write down a main idea or a topic sentence.

-Use some of these ideas and the information on the previous

-page for your main ideas.

-the sport he loved his family

-the club he started

-where Pele lived

-schooling reasons for his success

-Olympic games first team he played for